-6.2 Step 2.
 Identifying which competencies apply to the nurse

 Cancer care is a large and complex field with wide ranging knowledge and skills required.
 The framework may take many years to complete and there may be competencies that are not applicable to every nurse within a level, due to variation in how services are delivered around the UK.
 The framework is not intended to be used in a linear way, as career opportunities can vary, it merely acts as a guide.
 Nurses, ideally with their supervisor should assess their developmental needs and identify which competencies need to be attained (and then maintained), for example, the first 6 months in a role, the first year, the first two years and so on at locally agreed timepoints for review.
 It is not specified how often progress and competence should be reviewed as this will be determined by individuals and their supervisors to fulfil local service requirements.
-Even where the framework suggests that a competency is applicable to a level, this must be locally agreed to cross through the SACT administration competencies for such roles.
+Even where the framework suggests that a competency is applicable to a level, this must be locally assessed.
+For example, not all cancer nursing roles involve SACT administration, and it would be locally agreed to cross through the SACT administration competencies for such roles.
 Assessment is expected to be an ongoing process throughout a nurse's career, to demonstrate continuing competence (Case Di Leonardi & Biel, 2012).